Great sailing together

 Charities

-Presently, charities need our support more than ever as funding channels continue to tighten due to the global pandemic emergency and tightening economic conditions.
+Presently, charities need our support more than ever as funding channels continue to tighten due to the ever present tightening economic conditions.

 Every year since 1988, Little Britain Challenge Cup and its participants dedicate its support to its chosen charities with money from fundraising and surplus profits from the regatta and other events.